Threats shutter Catholic school at center of March video

 Breaking News Emails

-The Roman Catholic high school that found itself besieged by critics after its students got into a videotaped face off with a Native American activist on the steps of the Lincoln Memorial was reportedly closed on Tuesday for security reasons.
+COVINGTON, Ky. — The Roman Catholic high school that found itself besieged by critics after its students got into a videotaped face off with a Native American activist on the steps of the Lincoln Memorial said it was closed Tuesday "due to threats of violence."

+Covington Catholic High School "will reopen when they say it is safe to do so," the Diocese of Covington and the school said in a statement.

-“After meeting with local authorities, we have made the decision to cancel school and be closed on Tuesday, January 22, in order to ensure the safety of our students, faculty and staff,” Covington Catholic High School principal Robert Rowe said in a letter obtained by The Cincinnati Enquirer.
+Earlier, Covington Catholic High School principal Robert Rowe said they made the decision to close "in order to ensure the safety of our students, faculty and staff" after meeting with local law enforcement.

 Meanwhile, the American Indian Movement Chapters of Indiana and Kentucky, which had been planning to demonstrate outside the Park Hills, Kentucky school, moved its protest a couple miles east to the headquarters of the Diocese of Covington.

+Protester Guy Jones, who is originally from the South Dakota side of the Standing Rock Indian Reservation, said the incident "has really brought to the surface some really bad feelings."
+He said the students are a product of a "very deep rooted sickness that exists within our country today."

+"We can't keep putting a band aid on this," Jones said.
+"You know, it has to be exposed."

-“We have advocated nonviolence and accountability for administration, teachers and chaperones the entire time,” the group said on its Facebook page.
-“Not once have we, as an organization, threatened anyone.”
+On its Facebook page, the Native American group insisted that "not once have we, as an organization, threatened anyone.”

 The group also said that a 46-minute video that surfaced in the aftermath of Friday’s confrontation in Washington, which supporters of the Catholic students have been touting as proof they were victims not aggressors, “does not absolve those boys of their behavior” and they continue to stand by 63-year-old activist Nathan Phillips.